June 27, 2023

 After breakfast, we set to work breaking down camp, and I quickly realized that I had far more practice at this task than Poledork.
 I’ve been using the same gear now for several long thru-hikes and my routine is pretty tight.

 It wasn’t a race though.
 So I sat down on my foam sit pad to quietly wait for her to finish packing up.
-I didn’t want her to feel rushed and forget something in the midst of my restless impatience.
+I didn’t want her to feel rushed and forget something amid my restless impatience.
 We had all day to hike our miles, and there was plenty of daylight to spare.

-HAZMAT said he earned trail name when he thru-hiked the Appalachian Trail back in 2018 (one year before my own AT thru-hike).
+HAZMAT said he earned his trail name when thru-hiking the Appalachian Trail back in 2018 (one year before my own AT thru-hike).
 He was hiking with his partner above treeline in the White Mountains of New Hampshire when his bowels decided to come rushing to life.

-Unfortunately, there wasn’t anywhere to dig a cathole in the alpine environment, and the next privy was still miles away yet.
+Unfortunately, there wasn’t anywhere to dig a cathole in the alpine environment, and the next privy was still miles away.
 So he did the only thing he could think of to deal with the situation.
-He pooped in a ziplock bag, which he then had to carry for miles, thus becoming his own personal HAZMAT disposal team.
+He pooped in a ziplock bag, which he then had to carry for several hours, thus becoming his own personal HAZMAT disposal team.

-I could help but chuckle out loud.
-That was an excellent trail name story!
+I couldn’t help but chuckle out loud.
+That was an excellent story!
 I’m so glad I stopped to ask him some questions!

 Sorry if I don’t shake your hand, HAZMAT